Your name’s on the ballot.

 If you can fundraise enough to hire a consultant and effectively communicate with voters, then having a consultant would be a great asset for your campaign.

-A good consultant will be able to help you refine your message, prep you for speeches and debates, target the likely voters of your district, run reliable polls, design and send out direct mail, and perform many other tasks with their eyes closed that you will spend days if not weeks trying to figure out.
+A good consultant will be able to help you refine your message, prep you for speeches and debates, target the likely voters of your district, run reliable polls, design and send out direct mail and online ads, and perform many other tasks with their eyes closed that you will spend days if not weeks trying to figure out.

-If you can’t afford to send out mail or put up signs, paying a consultant is an absolute waste of money.
+If you can’t afford to do mass communications to voters, paying a consultant is an absolute waste of your money.

 With that said, should you be able to raise enough money, then hiring a consultant is definitely something for you to consider.